zzzprojects/learn-orm/tutorials/sql-server-profiler/create-a-trace.md

 When you do not save the trace results to a file or table, you can view the trace while SQL Server Profiler is open.

- - You will lose the trace results after you stop the trace and close SQL Server Profiler.
+ - When you stop the trace and close SQL Server Profiler, you will lose the trace results.
- - To avoid losing the trace results in this way, click Save on the File menu to save the results before you close SQL Server Profiler.
+ - To prevent data loss, you can save the results before closing the SQL Server Profiler from the **File > Save** menu.

 You can also select the **Enable trace stop time** check box and specify a stop date and time.

 <img src="images/create-a-trace-4.png" alt="Enable trace stop time">

-Click RUN to start the trace,the SQL Profiler window will open, and the trace is now running.
+Click RUN to start the trace, the SQL Profiler window will open, and the trace is now running.

 <img src="images/create-a-trace-5.png" alt="Tracing the database">